Organization is living your priorities, not labeling containers.

 Add five kids to the mix, and the problem becomes not only my own lack of desire to follow a good plan, but also the fact that life doesn’t actually happen according to my plan when I do want it.

-These are my struggles, and I know I’m not alone.
+These were my struggles, and I know I’m not alone.
 So I write to share what I’ve learned, hoping not only to show a way out of the frustration, but also show that you are not alone.

 I provide not just another housekeeping plan to try, but a paradigm shift.
 I want you to see